The reasons why some prayers may fail.

 I have certainly found in my life that Christian-based actions (e.g. deeply caring about others) do generally lead to ‘win-win’ results in these types of circumstances, in education ‘facilities’ and the workplace as examples.
 Our good deeds, maybe even to people who have been bullying us in life, can positively change their views of us.

 It is always a good idea to keep up the praying and look for ‘God’s guidance‘, as well.
+And again, please see the article, “God during hard times” for assistance there.

-Bear in mind though, I do not suggest that anyone should open themselves to risk by staying in any form of violent relationship.
+Bear in mind though, I DO NOT suggest that anyone should open themselves to risk by staying in any form of violent relationship.

 6. CONCLUSION